House Democrats choose DACA over other immigration priorities in lame-duck session

 Correa said sending a DACA bill to the Senate will force Republicans to publicly show their cards in supporting or opposing a sympathetic group of immigrants.

 “Dial up the pressure by stating facts.
 Young DACA recipients are the best kind of immigrants, the kind of immigrants that we should welcome to the USA, follow the law, pay taxes, are employed.
 They’re nurses, police officers, soldiers.
-They’re an integral part of the economy,” said Correa.
+They’re an integral part of the economy,” Correa said.

 “The American public supports DACA recipients.
 What’s the holdup?”